AWS global condition context keys - AWS Identity and Access Management

 aws:ViaAWSService

-Use this key to check whether an AWS service makes a request to another service on your behalf.
+Use this key to check whether an AWS service makes a request to another service on your behalf using forward access sessions (FAS).

-The request context key returns true when a service uses the credentials of an IAM principal to make a request on behalf of the principal.
+The request context key returns true when a service uses forward access sessions to make a request on behalf of the original IAM principal.
 The context key returns false if the service uses a service role or service-linked role to make a call on the principal's behalf.
 The request context key also returns false when the principal makes the call directly.

 • Availability – This key is always included in the request context.